-We expect our vendors to share the same commitment to being diverse and inclusive, both within their operations and supply chains.
+We expect our vendors to share the same commitment to being diverse and inclusive, both in their operations and supply chains.

-In return our vendors will be treated fairly and equally during the tendering and purchasing process, with decisions made on the basis of clear selection criteria.
+In return, our vendors will be treated fairly and equally during the tendering and purchasing process, with decisions made based on clear selection criteria.

-Vendors should take all steps required to be inclusive within their operations, which include but are not limited to:
+Vendors should take all steps required to be inclusive in their operations, which include but are not limited to:

-- Treating workers with dignity and respect at all times - Ensuring that all laws and any applicable discrimination legislation are complied with regarding the fair treatment of people - Providing a fair and transparent recruitment and hiring processes - Providing a workplace free from discrimination, bullying, harassment or inappropriate behaviour - Ensuring that no person experiences disadvantage based on (but not limited to) the following: - age, disability, ethnicity, faith, gender, gender identity, marital status, parental status or pregnancy, sexual orientation, social origin or any other underrepresented group - Having a stated commitment to being Diverse and Inclusive and be able to demonstrate active compliance if requested
+- · treating workers with dignity and respect at all times; - ensuring that all laws and any applicable discrimination legislation are complied with regarding the fair treatment of people; - · providing a fair and transparent recruitment and hiring processes; - providing a workplace free from discrimination, bullying, harassment or inappropriate behaviour; - ensuring that no person experiences disadvantage based on (but not limited to) the following: - age, disability, ethnicity, faith, gender, gender identity, marital status, parental status or pregnancy, sexual orientation, social origin or any other underrepresented group; - having a stated commitment to being diverse and inclusive and being able to demonstrate active compliance if requested.